NFB x TIFF

 We want to be inspired and surprised—narratively, visually and formally.
 Give us something new.

-We’re looking for projects from storytellers who are listening deeply to the current moment, challenging assumptions and offering new ways of seeing who we are, who we are becoming and how our stories can shape the future.
+We were looking for projects from storytellers who are listening deeply to the current moment, challenging assumptions and offering new ways of seeing who we are, who we are becoming and how our stories can shape the future.

 We want regional, cultural, ethnic, political, gender and sexual diversity, and representation from coast to coast to coast.
 We want this collection of films to explore Canadian and Indigenous identity not as a single story, but as a rich, layered conversation.